nan-apps/Bowling/readme.md

-## Bowling game excersice proposed by UncleBob in Clean Code
+## Bowling game excersice proposed by UncleBob in Clean Code for learning TDD

 ### Technologies